BhushanPatil-121/BhushanPatil-121/README.md

 ## Hi 👋, I'm Bhushan Patil👋

-- 🌱 👨🏻‍🎓I'm a graduate student
+- 👨🏻‍🎓 I'm a graduate student in Computer Science and Engineering.

 - 🌱 I’m currently learning **Full stack Java Developer**

-- 👨🏻‍💻I generally code in java and i am also familiar with html , css and js.
+- 👨🏻‍💻 I generally code in java and i am also familiar with html , css and js.

 - ⚡ Fun fact **I am Funny 😅**